snijderlab/annotator/README.md

 ## Features

+> [!TIP]
+> Do you have some very complex feature in your spectra?
+It is extremely likely the Annotator can annotate it.

 * Open raw files (mgf, mzML, Thermo RAW, Bruker .tdf)
 * Full ProForma 2.0 support:
     - Complex modifications, from Unimod, PSI-MOD, Resid, and XLMOD, but also masses and formula